 - The PC Client Specifications are divided into two documents: - 1.
-This specification, the PC Client Specific Platform TPM Profile for TPM 2.0, discusses the specifics regarding the requirements of the TPM for PC Client but only the requirements for the TPM itself, not the requirements for a platform integrating the TPM.
+This specification, the PC Client Specific Platform TPM Profile for TPM 2.0, discusses the specifics regarding the requirements of the TPM for PC Client but only the requirements for the TPM itself, not the requirements for a platform incorporating the TPM.
 This document discusses the details of what interfaces and protocols are used to communicate with the TPM and the platform-specific set of requirements.
 This document includes the definitions of the items identified in the TPM Library specification as "Platform Specific" such as the minimum number of PCRs required and NV Storage available.
-The target audience for this document is the TPM manufacturers but platform manufacturers should review it as well. - 2.
+The target audience for this document is the TPM manufacturers but platform manufacturers should review it as well in order to understand security constraints for a platform incorporating the TPM. - 2.
 The PC Client Platform Implementation Specification specifies the requirements for the TPM as it is implemented on the platform.
 Issues such as TPM, platform and bios provisioning, usage of TPM to record measurements of platform code, PCR mapping, functional interfaces, and interfaces are discussed.
 The target audience for this document is platform manufacturers.